enajork/devex/README.md

 ### AeroSpace
 I still use a Mac laptop whenever I am on the go.
 While the level of customization is not as much as with Linux, it still possible to use a tiling window manager and all of the terminal & vim enhancements.
 AeroSpace is a tiling window manager for MacOS.
 It does not work as well as i3, but it serves its purpose well.

 On a slightly related note: I did mess around a bit with dual booting Fedora Asahi Remix (an M1 compatible distro), but moved away from it ultimately due to poor battery performance with that setup.
-It is also my main Mac machine, so it lets me keep up with changes to macOS.
+My laptop is also my main Mac machine, so it lets me stay current with the macOS.

 ### kitty
 I've been using iTerm2 for the past few years, but finally switched to using kitty on macOS.
 To install, either run with `curl` or `brew`: